Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 Very little set these two brushes apart, but there is one very important difference between the two, that in my opinion, leaves no question that the Pro 500 is the better option for you than the Vitality.

-With this said, if you are seriously considering an electric toothbrush, I urge you to take a look at the Oral-B Pro 1000, which I believe will be a better investment, or our choice for best budget electric toothbrush.
+With this said, if you are seriously considering an electric toothbrush, I urge you to take a look at the Oral-B Pro 1000, which I believe will be a better investment.
+It's our choice for best budget electric toothbrush.

 Our Choice